 “Our goal and vision from day one has never changed and that was to build a program for sustained success,” said Pagano.
 “We want to win multiple championships.”

-The team’s resolve to stick to their vision was no more evident during the 2013 season.
-Pagano guided Indianapolis to a 6-1 record in games decided by one possession or less as the Colts registered four victories in games when trailing in the fourth quarter.
+Pagano’s coaching prowess was on full display in 2013.
+He guided Indianapolis to a 6-1 record in games decided by one possession or less as the Colts registered four victories in games when trailing in the fourth quarter.
 In addition, Indianapolis became the first team to finish a season with the least amount of turnovers (14) and penalties (66) in the NFL since 2002.
 The club also finished with a franchise-low in turnovers and fumbles lost (four).

 The year was highlighted by an AFC Wild Card Playoff victory against the Kansas City Chiefs on January 4, 2014.
 The Colts trailed by 28 points (38-10) with 12 minutes remaining in the third quarter.
 Following a 10-yard touchdown run by running back Donald Brown, quarterback Andrew Luck led the team to four touchdowns, including a three-yard pass to Brown, a 12-yard pass to tight end Coby Fleener, a five-yard fumble recovery for a score and the game-winning 64-yard touchdown pass to wide receiver T.Y.
 Hilton.
 The team embraced Pagano’s no-panic attitude as they inched their way to victory.
 The win marked the second-largest comeback in NFL postseason history, behind Buffalo’s 32-point comeback victory against the Houston Oilers on January 3, 1993.
 It was also the first time a team (regular season or postseason) won a game in regulation after trailing by as many as 28 points.